Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Method

 \subsection{Our Simple Architecture for VOS}

 Motivated by the frame-wise preliminary result, we introduce a temporal correlator instantiated with a spatio-temporal Transformer block~\cite{bertasius2021space} on top of the DINO pretrained ViT backbone, to extend the self-attention calculation to the spatio-temporal domain.
-Specifically, given the frame-wise DINO features $\{F_1,...,F_T\}$ of $T$ frames, we process them through a spatio-temporal Transformer block $\Phi_{\text{st}}$ as follows:
+Specifically, given the frame-wise DINO features $\{F_1,\dots,F_T\}$ of $T$ frames, we process them through a spatio-temporal Transformer block $\Phi_{\text{st}}$.
+It consists of one standard ViT encoder layer, with self-attention computed over the spatio-temporal grids.
+Specifically, we concatenate the frame-wise DINO features along the temporal dimension with the addition of learnable temporal positional embeddings $\texttt{pe}$, i.e., \(F = \{F_1 + \texttt{pe}_1, \ldots, F_T + \texttt{pe}_T\} \in \mathbb{R}^{THW\times C}\) and then linearly project $F$ to obtain the queries \(Q=f_Q(F)\), keys \(K= f_K(F)\), and values \(V=f_V(F)\).
+Then, we can obtain the self-attention map $A_v\in\mathbb{R}^{THW\times THW}$ and temporally fused features $F_v\in \mathbb{R}^{THW\times C}$:

-where $\texttt{pe}$ represents learnable temporal positional embeddings.
-The resulting temporally fused features $\Tilde{F}_t\in\mathbb{R}^{HW\times C}$ maintain the same dimension as the input.
-It is important to note that $\Phi_{\text{st}}$ also produces an intermediate output, the spatio-temporal attention maps $A_v\in\mathbb{R}^{THW\times THW}$, where $A_v[i]$ signifies the correlations between the $i$-th position and all spatio-temporal patches.
 In this way, we establish spatio-temporal structural dependencies beyond frame-wise DINO features and have the potential to improve object permanence across the entire time span.

 Since $A_v[i]\in\mathbb{R}^{THW}$ is a proximity distribution that describes the structural dependencies between the $i$-th patch and all other positions, we adopt symmetric KL divergence to measure the distance $\mathcal{M}\in \mathbb{R}^{THW\times THW}$ between any two patches as: